2021

-coiled wrappings – packaging wrapped over wire and stitched wth linen thread.
+coiled discarded wrappings and packaging wrapped over wire and stitched with linen thread.

 Our constant consuming has created a massive plastics problem.
 So much of the plastic that we think is recyclable actually ends up in landfills somewhere on our planet.